 Definition.
 “Services” as used in this clause includes services performed, workmanship, and material furnished or utilized in the performance of services.

 The Contractor shall provide and maintain an inspection system acceptable to the District covering the services under this contract.
-Complete records of all inspection work performed by the Contractor shall be maintained and made available to the District during Contract performance and for as long afterwards as the Contract requires.
+Complete records of all inspection work performed by the Contractor shall be maintained and made available to the District during the period of the contract.

 The District has the right to inspect and test all services called for by the Contract, to the extent practicable at all times and places during the term of the contract.
 The District will perform inspections and tests in a manner that will not unduly delay the work.